Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 Cusco – Mollepata – Soraypampa

 At 08:00 am, we arrive at Mollepata and have a delicious breakfast.
 You can use the toilet facilities and get any extra supplies as well.
 We then continue our ride to Sayllapata (3200 m.a.s.l.) where we finally meet with our support staff who will load our camping equipment on horses and mules.
 Around 10:00 am, we will begin our walk for 3 hours to Soraypampa (3850 m.a.s.l.), arriving there at 01:00 pm.
-We will have a Peruvian lunch in our basecamp site, and afterwards continue our 3-hour-hike towards beautiful Humantay lagoon (at 4200 m.a.s.l.).
-The amazing lagoon is formed by the melt of the glazer, giving a particular greenish colour to the water.
-Without doubt, this will be one of the best scenic views during the trail.
+We will have a Peruvian lunch at our basecamp site, and afterward, continue our 3-hour hike towards the beautiful Humantay lagoon (at 4200 m.a.s.l.).
+The amazing lagoon is formed by the melt of the glazer, giving a particular greenish color to the water.
+Without a doubt, this will be one of the best scenic views during the trail.

 Around 05:30 pm we arrive at our campsite where the tents and a prepared dinner will be waiting for us.